 Free shipping offers another way to save when shopping online.
-So, check out “5 Ways to Land Free Shipping When Shopping Online.”
+So, check out “8 Ways to Land Free Shipping for Online Purchases.”

 Join mailing lists and check the retailer’s Facebook page

 A couple of the best ways to save on holiday gifts are to sign up for email alerts from a retailer and to download its app.
 In both cases, you’ll be alerted when new deals arrive.
 In addition, many retailers will offer a bonus — such as 15% off your first purchase — simply for signing up.